No plans to touch money

 All funds have an objective set out by the fund manager.
 The objective of this fund is -

-The fund aims to achieve long-term total return (the combination of income and growth of capital).
-The fund is actively managed and aims to limit the fluctuations ('volatility') your investment experiences, after allowing for smoothing, to 12% per annum over the medium to long term.
-There is no guarantee that the fund will achieve its objective of managing the volatility to the target level.
+The fund is actively managed and aims to limit the fluctuations ('volatility') the fund experiences, to 12% per annum (before smoothing).
+There is no guarantee that the fund will achieve its objective of managing the volatility below this limit.

 Where is PruFund Risk Managed 3 invested?